 Adjusting entries can be classified into one of six categories.

-- Prepaid expenses (sometimes called deferred expenses) representing expenses which have been paid in advance before they occur and need to be allocated to a later accounting period.
+- Prepaid expenses (sometimes called deferred expenses) representing expenses which have been paid and recorded in advance before they are incurred (used or consumed) and need to be allocated to a later accounting period.
 Before they are used, the prepaid expenses are recorded as assets in the current accounting period.
 An example would be adjusting entries for prepaid insurance.

-- Deferred revenue representing revenues which have been received before they occur and need to be allocated to a later accounting period.
+- Deferred revenue (sometimes referred to as unearned revenue) representing revenues which have been received and recorded before they are earned and need to be allocated to a later accounting period.
 Before they are earned, deferred revenues are recorded as liabilities in the current accounting period.
 A typical example would be the unearned rent revenue adjusting entry.

-- Accrued expenses representing expenses which have been paid after they occur and need to be allocated and accrued to the current accounting period.
+- Accrued expenses representing expenses which have been incurred (used and consumed) but not yet paid or recorded and need to be allocated and accrued to the current accounting period.
 As they have not been paid, accrued expenses are recorded as liabilities in the current accounting period.

-- Accrued revenue representing revenues which have been received after they occur and need to be allocated to the current accounting period in which they were earned.
+- Accrued revenue representing revenues which have been earned but have not yet been received or recorded and need to be allocated to the current accounting period in which they were earned.
 As they have been earned but not received, they are recorded as assets (accounts receivable) during the current accounting period.